 Stephen Watkins, Director

-Steve is a qualified accountant with nearly 30 years healthcare experience.
-Steve has worked across the NHS in acute care, primary care, shared services, strategy and commissioning projects.
-As a Director of the Network, Steve leads national projects that compare and analyse mental health, emergency/urgent care, radiology, pharmacy and corporate functions.
-Steve recently presented the Network’s mental health work at the International Initiative for Mental Health Leadership (IIMHL) conference in Canberra, Australia.
+Steve is an economist and qualified accountant with 30 years healthcare experience.
+Steve has worked across the NHS in acute care, primary care, mental health, strategy and commissioning.
+As a Director of the NHS Benchmarking Network, Steve leads national projects that compare and analyse mental health, learning disabilities, emergency care, radiology, pharmacy, and supports wider projects that take a view on total health system effectiveness.
+He also leads on the delivery of a range of bespoke analytics and research projects for national organisations including Department of Health and Social Care, NHS England, NHS Improvement, and Health Education England, whilst also delivering a wide range of more local projects for a large number of NHS organisations.
+Steve also develops the Network’s international work programme and has presented the Network’s mental health work at the International Initiative for Mental Health Leadership (IIMHL) and Organisation for Economic Cooperation and Development (OECD).

 Claire Holditch, Director

 Claire qualified as a chartered accountant and worked in corporate finance for the first part of her career.
 Since completing an MA in organisational dynamics 15 years ago, she has worked with the NHS applying her experience of strategic planning and project management.
 Claire is a Director of the NHS Benchmarking Network and leads on the Network’s work on community services, community hospitals, acute therapies, older people, outpatients and operating theatres.
 She leads on project work for individual trusts/CCG in the areas of intermediate care, community services and integrated discharge.
 Claire works closely with the British Geriatrics Society and other professional bodies to deliver the National Audit of Intermediate Care and is Project Director for the National Audit of Care at the End of Life.

 Debbie Hibbert, Programme Manager (Community sector / NAIC / NACEL)